carterjfulcher/react-candles/README.md

 # React Candles

 > **Note:** this repo originates from [react-stockcharts](https://github.com/rrag/react-stockcharts).
-It was converted to typescript by `react-financial` under the name, `react-financial-charts`, and in this latest fork, `react-candles` functional components and realtime support was added.
+It was converted to typescript by `react-financial` under the name, `react-candles`, and in this latest fork, `react-candles` functional components and realtime support was added.

 ## Features